quantumxt/choochoochagachaga/README.md

-# Github Pages branch for Team Choochoochagachaga (SCDF X IBM Lifesavers' Innovation Challenge: Call for Code 2020)
+# Github Pages branch for Team Choochoochagachaga

-This is the code repository for the frontend of Team Choochoochagachaga's solution to Problem 2: Climate Change.
+For (SCDF X IBM Lifesavers' Innovation Challenge: Call for Code 2020)

 The website can be found here: [link](#)